End-to-End Dexterous Arm-Hand VLA Policies via Shared Autonomy: VR Teleoperation Augmented by Autonomous Hand VLA Policy for Efficient Data Collection: Methods and Training Recipe

 \paragraph{\textbf{Data Collection for LSTM}}

-Data are collected through two complementary methods: 1) \textit{Force-Adaptive Position Control:} A rule-based controller generates compliant grasping motions at 50 Hz.
+Data are collected through two complementary methods: 1) \textit{Force-Adaptive Position Control:} A rule-based controller generates compliant grasping at 50 Hz.
 At each step \(i\), the command \(q_c(i)\) is computed as:

-where \(q_m(i)\) is the measured joint position, \(q(0)\) is the initial position, \(k\) is the gain to adjust grasping force , and \(f_z(i)\) is the resultant normal force at the fingertips.
-This control law enables rapid hand closure when no contact is detected and gradually increases the grip force upon contact, emulating human-like force modulation for stable grasping.
+where \(q_m(i)\) is the measured joint position, \(q(0)\) is the initial position, \(k\) is the gain to adjust the grasping force , and \(f_z(i)\) is the fingertip resultant normal force.
+This control law enables rapid hand closure when no contact is detected, and gradually increases the grip force upon contact.

-2) \textit{Human Teleoperation via Retargeting:} We use a \textit{Leap Motion} sensor to capture human hand motions, which are retargeted to the 12-DoF \texttt{Xhand}.
-Each demonstration includes the full grasping sequence from hand opening to stable grasp, sampled at 50 Hz.
+2) \textit{Human Teleoperation via Retargeting:} A \textit{Leap Motion} sensor is used to capture human hand motions, retargeted to the 12-DoF \texttt{Xhand}.
+Each demonstration covers the full grasping sequence from hand opening to stable grasp, sampled at 50 Hz.

 \paragraph{\textbf{Training LSTM-based Policy via Behavior Cloning}}